kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# The Best Integration Is Sometimes No Integration
+## The Best Integration Is Sometimes No Integration { #best-integration-no-integration }

 There is a final provocative point.